vineel96/Precipitation-Nowcasting-on-Weather-Radar-Images/README.md

     - python unet+resnet_logcosh.py

 # Acknowledgment
-This research/project is supported in part by WeatherNews Inc Japan which provided us with their private dataset consisting of weather radat images
+This research/project is supported in part by WeatherNews Inc Japan which provided us with their private dataset consisting of weather radar images